sgmurphy/wordpress-plugins/ht-mega-for-elementor/readme.txt

 <strong>[Services Widget (7 Styles)](https://wphtmega.com/widget/element-services/)</strong> - The Services Widget by HT Mega makes it easy to display services on your website.
 It comes with seven different styles for displaying the 'services' content on web pages.

-<strong>[Single Post Widget (5 Styles)](https://wphtmega.com/widget/element-single-post/)</strong> -Using a WordPress single post widget to your WordPress site is a simple way to add posts and customize your site.
-This widget enables you to highlight a single post on your website.It allows for more flexibility when it comes to displaying individual posts in different ways.
+<strong>[Single Post Widget (5 Styles)](https://wphtmega.com/widget/element-single-post/)</strong> - Using a WordPress single post widget to your WordPress site is a simple way to add posts and customize your site.
+This widget enables you to highlight a single post on your website.
+It allows for more flexibility when it comes to displaying individual posts in different ways.
 This posts widget helps showcasing your posts a more professional way.
-Plus, you can use this post widget with image.You can also choose to display the post title, excerpt, author, date, and even the number of comments using this exclusive widget.
+Plus, you can use this post widget with image.
+You can also choose to display the post title, excerpt, author, date, and even the number of comments using this exclusive widget.

 <strong>[Social Share Widget (9 Styles)](https://wphtmega.com/widget/elementor-social-share-widget/)</strong> - Social share widget is a special widget to share any of your products in any social media.
 This widget will increase your sales and earn more visitors.